 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) (note that while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Thoracic Surgery, or subspecialty qualifications that are acceptable to the Review Committee; and, (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.3.c) must include active participation in scholarly activity by one or more of the following: (Core) II.A.3.c).(1) peer-reviewed funding; (Detail) II.A.3.c).(2) publication of original research or review articles in peer-reviewed journals or chapters in textbooks; (Detail) II.A.3.c).(3) publication or presentation of case reports or clinical series at local, regional, or national professional and scientific society meetings; or, (Detail) II.A.3.c).(4) participation in national committees or educational organizations.
+(Detail) II.A.4.
+Program Director Responsibilities

-II.A.3.b).(1) The Review Committee accepts only ABPN certification in the subspecialty.
-(Core)

 II.A.4.
-Program Director Responsibilities